ovidiuch/ui-plugin/README.md

 ## Strategy

 Use the global namespace to connect plugins from different script files.
 Expose declarative APIs for defining and registering plugins that abstracts the global namespace.

+## Opinions

+- Registered plugins are enabled by default.
+In the user land, this indirectly leads to using a _disabled_ plugin list to configure the enabled state of installed plugins (ie. a _deny_ list).